-The Town and VHB administered a survey to supplement the Public Visioning Forum.
+In addition to the Public Visioning Forum, an accompanying online survey was adminstered.
 This survey dove deeper into the issues and opportunities pertaining to the general master plan categories (e.g., land use, housing, economic development, etc.).
 It was opened on March 29, 2022 and closed on May 8, 2022.
 A total of 584 responses were recorded during this time.
-Figures A-5 through A-13 present the results of the Public Visioning Survey.
+Figures 5 through 13 present the results of the Public Visioning Survey.

-Figure A-5: Public Visioning Survey - What do you think makes Hanover a great place to live?
+Figure 5: Public Visioning Survey - What do you think makes Hanover a great place to live?